How to create color palettes

 • TERTIARY COLORS

-Tertiary colors are born from the combination of primary colors with secondary colors.
+Tertiary colors are created by combining primary and secondary colors.

-The color wheel seen below is the conventional representation of this model.
+The color wheel below is the conventional representation of this model.
 I advise you to practice combining colors as I explained above, this will help you understand and memorize the process from which colors are born.
-It will help you to use the "Color Mixing" tool because it is practical for combining colors.
+It will be useful to use the "Color Mixture" tool because it is practical for combining colors.

-Tertiary colors are located between the colors that created it, in this case, the primary and secondary colors that originated it.
+Tertiary colors are located between the colors that created them, in this case, the primary and secondary colors that originated them.
 The combinations are:

 • YellowOrange=Yellow-Orange